Let’s Make This 1-2-3 Easy!

 Having a radio and knowing how to use it, even just locally, could very well save your life someday —not because you avoided a wildfire— because you might need it just to go shopping safely!

-So, we’re going to give you three easy steps to equip yourself with this critical and potentially life-saving communication tool.
+So, we’re going to give you three easy steps to prepare yourself with this critical and potentially life-saving communication tool.
 You can do this!

 Get a Radio

 First thing: obtain the tools.
 In this case, that means get yourself a radio!
 The easy way is for us to do it for you.
 All you need to do is contact CAVERN Network Control by email and ask us to get you a radio (we try to keep a few on hand).
 Your radio comes pre–programmed, so once you’ve charged it up, there’s only one other really complicated thing you have to do: TURN IT ON!

 Here’s a convenient one-page Guide for what to do after you power your radio on: set it to the correct channel!
 We probably already did that for you, but you need to know how to do this anyway, because there are options later on.
 You can print out the Guide and put it on your Refrigerator.

 The Guide (thumbnail below) explains the differences between the two basic radios we use, which Channels we talk on with each other, and a few other details about Radios and Channels in case you’re curious.
 If you want to know more, we have information about our Recommended Radios on this site.